Parental Alienation Strategies

 The first strategy involves the manipulation of the legal system (we’ll get to this later), and the second involves the direct psychological manipulation of the child.

 Psychological research reveals that narcissistic personality traits are prone to dominate the alienating parent’s behavior because these personalities are generally incapable of separating their own needs from those of their children, and, are quite comfortable with using and exploiting them to achieve their goals.
 Narcissists are incapable of empathy toward others (including their own kids) and are largely unconcerned with the welfare of anyone but themselves.

-They don’t have genuine relationships, because to them, people are merely objects to be manipulated for their own ends.
+They don’t have genuine relationships, because to them, people tend to be objects to be manipulated for their own ends.
 With a narcissist, there is no real love, no genuine caring for others.
-They give only if it gets them more in return, and once a person ceases to be useful they’ll be ruthlessly discarded..
+They give only if it gets them more in return, and once a person ceases to be useful they’ll usually be discarded.

 Narcissists aren’t difficult to spot once you know the personality markers:

 - Consistently insist you prioritize their needs above others

 - Regularly employ emotional threats and punishments to get what they want

 - Are unable to see a perspective other than their own

 - Become enraged when their manipulations are disrupted or when they are criticized (commonly known as “narcissistic rage”)

 - Absent empathy toward others, especially where their own behavior is concerned